6 Making High-Quality Tables

 rows = `1952` == max(`1952`)

 Adding color to highlight outliers is one way to help guide the reader’s attention.
 Another way is to incorporate graphs into tables.
-Tom Mock has developed an add-on package for gt called gtExtras that makes it possible to do just this.
-In our table that we’ve made we might want to show the trend of GDP by country.
-To do that, we’ll add a new column that shows this trend using a sparkline (essentially, a simple line chart).
-The gt_plt_sparkline() function that we’ll use to do this requires us to have a single column with all of the values needed to make the sparkline.
-We’ll create a variable called Trend using group_by() and mutate().
-This variable will be a list of the values for each country (so, for Afghanistan, it would be 779.4453145, 739.9811058, and 649.3413952).
-We’ll save this as an object called gdp_with_trend.
+Tom Mock developed an add-on package for gt called gtExtras that makes it possible to do just this.
+For example, say you want to show how the GDP of each country changes over time.
+To do that, you can add a new column that visualizes this trend using a sparkline (essentially, a simple line chart):

 gdp_with_trend <- gdp %>%